-The office has back-up aid from and telephone contact with the Amherst Police Department.
-Campus Safety & Wellbeing handles most incidents that occur on Hampshire College property.
-Amherst Police are notified of any criminal incidents that occur on campus; this is based on a policy agreement with the Amherst police department and Hampshire College.
+The Campus Safety and Wellbeing department has back-up aid from and telephone contact with the Amherst Police Department.
+Campus Safety and Wellbeing handles most incidents that occur on Hampshire College property.
+Amherst Police may be notified of any criminal incidents that occur on campus.

 Under Massachusetts law, the State Police are notified of any death on campus and can have jurisdiction over any criminal incident that occurs on campus.
-Generally, the Amherst Fire Department responds to fire and medical emergencies as a supplement to Campus Safety & Wellbeing services.
+Generally, the Amherst Fire Department responds to fire and medical emergencies as a supplement to Campus Safety and Wellbeing services.